teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/text-processing-in-linux-the-grep-command-1/

-  :uk:
+  :uk:  You are given a text file that will be piped into your command through STDIN.
+Use grep to display all the lines that contain the word **the** in them.
+The search should be sensitive to case.
+Display only those lines of the input file that contain the word 'the'.

   :georgia: